flexycode/BankingSystem/README.md

 - 📫 Uploaded the Project Requirements
 - 📫 Created the Project Documentation
 - 📫 Added breakdown and documentation
+- 📫 Added a function for default Bank Account profile.

 ### Changed
 - 📫 Revised all java source code file
 - 📫 Changed some variable and array
+- 📫 Changed the value and function for class method in the BankingProgram.java

 ### Fixed
 - 📫 Fixed some error in java methods and classes
+- 📫 Fixed the name of the Main Branch for debugging and run the code.
+BankingProgram will be the main branch while BankingSystem will be the sub-branch.

 ### Problem
 - 📫 There's an overall issue from this code